coracle-social/how-to-nostr/book.md

 A key aspect of Nostr's architecture is its reliance on more than one relay for storing data.
 As we mentioned in the previous chapter, relays can't falsify anything because your data is signed.
 They don't have the ability to lock users in or create a data moat.
 What they do have, however, is the ability to censor or delete user data.

 If you use only a single relay, that relay has complete control over which of your signed events get rebroadcast to other people.
 It may even selectively censor data depending on who's asking for it or what you're publishing.
-Adding an additional relay decreases your vulnerability to censorship in a strightfoward way.
-If, say, you have a 10% chance all things being equal of being deplatformed by a single relay, publishing to two relays gives you a 1% chance; three relays gives you a 0.1% chance.
-Beyond that, if you're particularly sensitive to the risk of deplatforming, your best option is probably to self-host or select relays you can rely upon to host your content.
+Adding an additional relay decreases your vulnerability to censorship in a straight-forward way.
+If, say, you have a 10% chance, all things being equal, of being de-platformed by a single relay, publishing to two relays gives you a 1% chance; three relays gives you a 0.1% chance.
+Beyond that, if you're particularly sensitive to the risk of de-platforming, your best option is probably to self-host or select relays you can explicitly trust to host your content.

-For the average user, a small number of relays can yield most of the benefits of nostr's architecture.
-Some people add 20 or more relays to their relay selections, but all that does is multiply the amount of bandwidth that's burned when sending and receiving messages.

-The same fallacy that "more is better" is evident with relay operators - many people run a relay just so they can "run a node".
+The fallacy that "more is better" is evident with relay operators — many people run a relay just so they can "run a node".
 But (to borrow a term from Bitcoin), you have to have "an economical node".
-In other words, people have to use it - and you have to keep it running.
+In other words, people have to use it — and you have to keep it running.

 For the average social media user, three to five popular relays is generally enough.
 As long as the relays provide a good mix of different admins, jurisdictions, and policies, you're very unlikely to lose all your hosts at once.
 Even if you do, you still have your key!
 Just keep a periodic backup of your content and re-broadcast it when you find more trustworthy hosts.